Goodbye's

 On occasion, we came to Whangarei to shop for farm produce.
 We could not afford to eat in a cafe, so we visited the supermarket for a cooked chook and a loaf of NZ famous Vogel bread.
 Dad would make this picnic lunch seem such a treat to us girls.
 We would sit on the grass banks of the Whangarei River Basin, looking at the foreign-registered yachts, moored between poles, dreaming.
 But here we were, now, one of those liveaboard yachts.

 Great Barrier Island is as far south as I had sailed before.
-So from here on, everything was new for me.
+From this point on, everything was new to me.

 Franda II rounded the most Easterly point of New Zealand with fair winds.
 The sunrise on Mount Hikurangi was spectacular, distracting Kathryn, a new cook, from her porridge duties.
 It was rubber for breakfast!